Redfin and Our Agents

 How can I see all the homes that are on the market?

 When you browse homes on Redfin.com and our mobile apps, you're seeing the most updated listings available, all in one place.
 Our website and apps pull directly from the local real estate database (MLS), which is updated by local listing agents from a variety of brokerages.
-When a home is listed on the MLS, it will appear on Redfin.com in about 5 minutes.
+85% of new listings in MLS feeds received by Redfin will post within 5 minutes.
 We also pull from Fizber.com, and FSBO.com, for homes that are for sale by owner.

 If you're not seeing as many homes as you expect when searching, your search criteria may be limiting your results too much.
 For instance, using a city name rather than a zip code can produce more results in certain locations.
 Our Help Center can walk you through the process of searching for homes on Redfin.com.